 There is also a new 'Pony Expresso' coffee shop at the park.
 It is open through October.

-KAYENTA CAMPGROUND MAP
+KAYENTA CAMPGROUND INFORMATION

 At Dead Horse Point Overlook, there are restrooms, multiple picnic tables and a large shade pavillion.